 The nation is facing enormous problems, many of which have reached crisis levels.
 The low-income homeowners that Rebuilding Together serves are disproportionately affected by these issues.
 Homeownership is at an all time high, especially among low to mid-income Americans, but the costs of owning and maintaining a home are growing exponentially.
 Healthcare costs are skyrocketing, leaving low-income citizens with less and less disposable income for home repairs and modifications.

-Rebuilding Together focuses on the issues of homeownership, the elderly, the disabled, families with children, healthcare, and the rising federal deficit.
+Rebuilding Together focuses on the issues of homeownership for the elderly, the disabled, and veterans.
 By identifying the challenges associated with these issues we are well placed to face a problem with full understanding and to create real, sustainable solutions for the low-income homeowners we serve.